vikrammahto/tototimer/README.md

-# Tototimer - A Simple App to Manage Time, Money and Work
+# Tototimer - PWA App to Manage Time, Money and Work

 Tototimer is your all-in-one solution for efficient time management, productivity, and organization.
 Built using React JS and Tailwind CSS.